 Participants at the meeting emphasized cross-checking of data to validate data coming from TB and HIV care registers.
 Cambodia reported that over 90% of people in need of ART had received treatment by end-2008.
-In the same year, according to Cambodia's TB registers, around 80% of HIV-related TB cases did not receive ART during TB treatment related TB cases on ART is higher than indicated through routine recording.
+In the same year, according to Cambodia's TB registers, around 80% of HIVrelated TB cases did not receive ART during TB treatment

+Data from very small samples where cross-checking HIV-positive people on ART registers with those on TB registers was carried out show that the proportion of HIV- related TB cases on ART is higher than indicated through routine recording.
 Programmes need to cross-check HIV-positive people on ART registers with those on TB registers and update registers to minimize underreporting.
 This would also update data for subsequent TB/HIV treatment outcome analysis, which is essential to monitor and manage programme performance and quality.